Payment Terms Clause For Your Terms and Conditions

 If payment transactions are a part of your website or app, you need payment terms because they provide three key benefits:

-However, drafting custom payment terms within the limits of applicable law can enable you to enjoy maximum degree of legal protection allowed under the law.
+Drafting custom payment terms within the limits of applicable laws enables you to enjoy the maximum degree of legal protection allowed.

-For example, if your website or app uses autopay for subscription services, customers will want to know when to expect the payment to come out and how much that payment will be.
+For example, if your website or app uses autopay for subscription services, let customers know when to expect the payment and how much it will be.

 Your terms and conditions should lay out everything users need to know about the relationship between business and customer before engaging with your website.